mateuszszmytko/raa-style-base/readme.md

 }

 ```
 In Raa Style Base initial mixin, you can define breakpoints map.
 Every module will be based on it.
-You need to name each breakpoint and set value to it, e.g. breakpoint name `md` will be `768px`.
+You need to name each breakpoint and set its value, e.g. breakpoint name `md` will be `768px`.
 You can use `em` as well.

 But it will output no code anyway, you need to use one of module listed below.